hannorein/rebound/docs/removingparticles.md

     In most cases you want to (set the argument to 1).
     For simulation with many particles (millions), this might be slow.
 In that case set this argument to 0.

-    The function retursn 1 if the particle was successfully removed, and 0 if the index was out of range.
+    The function returns 1 if the particle was successfully removed, and 0 if the index was out of range.

 === "Python"
     ```python